-3.353.83For each qualifying holding in the applicant, a registrationan authorisation application must contain the following information:

-- the size and nature of the qualifying holding; and - •evidence of the suitability of each controller taking into account the need to ensure the sound and prudent management of a small-PI- - 3.84 API Guideline 15 and EMI Guideline 15 set out the information and documentation which must be provided in relation to qualifying holdings.
-Applicants should provide this in the PI or EMI Qualifying Holdings form. - 3.363.85 The term 'fit and proper' is used frequently in the context of individuals approved under the Financial Services and Markets Act 2000 (FSMA).
-We have interpreted this term, which is used in regulation 13(4A)6 in relation to controllers, to mean substantiallyin substance the same for small-PIs_and EMIs as it does for individuals approved in FSMA firms.
-We have set out extensive guidance on what might fall within our consideration of fitness and propriety in the '-section of the Handbook entitled 'The Fit and Proper test for Approved Personsour handbook.'.
-Applicants who require more information may therefore find this guidance helpful. - 3.75 The term 'fit and proper', which is used in regulation 13(4A), incorporates the following essential factors: - 3.86 In Schedule 2 to the PSRs 2017 and Schedule 1 to the EMRs, the word 'suitability' is used to describe what is required of controllers, rather than 'fitness and propriety', which is used in regulations 6.
-Although these terms are different, they incorporate the same essential factors, namely the: - honesty, integrity and reputation; - competence and capability; and - financial soundness of the person with a qualifying holding taking into accounthaving regard to the need to ensure the sound and prudent management of a small-PI.
+- 3.83 For each qualifying holding in the applicant, an authorisation application must contain the following information: - the size and nature of the qualifying holding - evidence of the suitability of each controller taking into account the need to ensure the sound and prudent management of a PI - 3.84 API Guideline 15 and EMI Guideline 15 set out the information and documentation which must be provided in relation to qualifying holdings.
+Applicants should provide this in the PI or EMI Qualifying Holdings form. - 3.85 The term 'fit and proper' is used frequently in the context of individuals approved under the Financial Services and Markets Act 2000 (FSMA).
+We have interpreted this term, which is used in regulation 6 in relation to controllers, to mean in substance the same for PIs and EMIs as it does for individuals approved in FSMA firms.
+We have set out extensive guidance on what might fall within our consideration of fitness and propriety in the section of the Handbook entitled 'The Fit and Proper test for Approved Persons'.
+Applicants who require more information may find this guidance helpful. - 3.86 In Schedule 2 to the PSRs 2017 and Schedule 1 to the EMRs, the word 'suitability' is used to describe what is required of controllers, rather than 'fitness and propriety', which is used in regulations 6.
+Although these terms are different, they incorporate the same essential factors, namely the: - honesty, integrity and reputation - competence and capability - financial soundness of the person with a qualifying holding having regard to the need to ensure the sound and prudent management of a PI.

-3.373.87Whilst it is impossible to list every fact or matter that would be relevant to the fitness and propriety of a controller, the following are examples of factors that we will consider.

-• whether the person has been convicted of any criminal offence particularly of dishonesty, fraud, or financial crimewhether the person has been the subject of any adverse finding or any settlement in civil proceedings, particularly in connection with investment or other financial business, misconduct, fraud or the formation or management of a firm, particularly a PI-
+- 3.87 Whilst it is impossible to list every fact or matter that would be relevant to the fitness and propriety of a controller, the following are examples of factors that we will consider: - whether the person has been convicted of any criminal offence particularly of dishonesty, fraud, or financial crime - whether the person is currently being investigated for any criminal offence.
+This would include where an individual has been arrested or charged